Cadene/torchnet-vision/README.md

 of abstractions aiming at encouraging code re-use as well as encouraging modular programming.

-At the moment, *torchnet-vision* provides one class:
+At the moment, *torchnet-vision* provides several functionalities:
   - TransformImage: pre-processing image in various ways.
+  - Datasets: download and load dataset easily.
+  - Models: download and load models easily.

 For an overview of the *torchnet* framework, please also refer to [this paper](https://lvdmaaten.github.io/publications/papers/Torchnet_2016.pdf).